Physics for Life Sciences II (PHYS*1070)

 These self-study modules are your chief help; the Study Guide is a teacher at your side constantly and should be studied with care.

 Regardless of the combination of lectures and/or self-study you use to acquire knowledge in the course, the question is "how do you demonstrate this knowledge and receive credit for it?"
 You will then complete the on-line Diagnostic Quiz.
 There are 10 quizzes to be completed and they are designed to test your mastery of the material.

-Each quiz is designed to be able to complete in 40 minutes but we will leave the quiz open for 1.5x which is 60 minutes and will be out of ten marks.
-You must access the quiz within the first 14 minutes.
+Each quiz is designed to be able to complete in 40 minutes but we will leave the quiz open for 1.5x which is 60 minutes.
+You must access the quiz within the first 14 minutes of your scheduled quiz period.
 Students who are accommodated above 1.5x must contact SAS.
-It will consist of 3 multiple choice questions, 3 calculation-based questions (in which only the final answer is submitted) and 1 worked problem worth 4 marks.
+The quiz will consist of multiple choice and calculation-based questions (in which only the final answer is submitted) plus 1 worked problem worth 4 marks.
 For the worked problem, students will write a complete solution, on paper, then upload a picture of their work in the answer-space for this question**.
 This question will be hand marked by the graduate teaching assistants, with part marks awarded – so be sure to write a detailed solution!

 You will receive the mark earned out of 10 which will be evaluated at 6% for each of your highest 8 earned grades resulting in the quiz portion being evaluated at 48% of your final course grade.
 (Practice quiz questions are available on Courselink.
 Sample quizzes #1-#5 reflect an older quiz structure, where each quiz covers the content of two of your online quizzes.
 Despite the different structure, the practice quizzes provide an indication of scope and level of the content for your online quizzes.